Guanciale. Jowl bacon. Pig candy.

 I can’t remember the first time I had this magnificent pork product from Italy, but it was probably in some pasta carbonara I had back home in New Jersey; carbonara should, traditionally, be made with guanciale, not bacon.
 Ditto for spaghetti all’amatricana – both are dishes from Rome and its environs.
 Guanciale is a Roman invention.

 I’ve made guanciale a bunch of times, and I’ve referred to it on this blog for years, but I’d never written down my recipe.
 Until now.
 Keys to making guanciale are salt, humidity and time.
-I also use Instacure No. 2, which has nitrates and nitrites, for added safety; you can buy Instacure online from Butcher & Packer.
+I also use Instacure No. 2, which has nitrates and nitrites, for added safety; you can buy Instacure online from The Sausage Maker.
 If you have a thing against using them, skip it.

 The longer you cure the jowls in the fridge, the longer the guanciale will keep — but the saltier it will get.
 And the better control over humidity you have, the longer you can cure the jowl, and the longer you can cure the jowl, the better it will be: You want that cured pork funkiness that all good dry-aged meats have.